cabify/gotoprom/README.md

 By default, only some basic metric types are registered when `gotoprom` is intialized:
 * `prometheus.Counter`
-* `prometheus.Observer`
+* `prometheus.Histogram`
 * `prometheus.Gauge`
 * `prometheus.Summary`

-You can extend this by adding more types, for instance, if you want to observe time and want to avoid repetitive code you can create a `prometheusx.TimeObserver`:
+You can extend this by adding more types, for instance, if you want to observe time and want to avoid repetitive code you can create a `prometheusx.TimeHistogram`:
 ```go
 package prometheusx